When it comes to building a stronger overhead press, doing more overhead presses consistently is one of the best ways to improve.

 One arm at a time to focus on your execution, use a bench to brace against, and pull the elbow to the hip.
 Simple.

 The Ab Wheel is probably the best core exercise you can do to build your ab strength up.
-You have to go through a huge range of motion that strains your abs with anti-flexion, and even rotation depending on how you do them.
+You have to go through a huge range of motion that strains your core muscles with anti-flexion, and even rotation depending on how you do them.

-The other awesome thing is that the ab wheel forces you to be in a similar position compared to standing up with a loaded barbell above your head.
-The stronger your abs are, the stronger your overhead press will be.
+The other awesome thing is that the ab wheel forces you to be in a similar standing position to overhead presses.
+The stronger your abs are, the stronger your overhead presses will be.